 Parenting is one of the most challenging, yet rewarding, experiences you’ll ever have.
 It’s important to remember that you’re not alone in this journey.

-There are many resources and support systems available to help you through tough times.
+There are many resources and support systems available to help you survive challenging parenting days.
 So don’t be afraid to reach out for help when you need it.
 And above all, try to enjoy the ride!